SmartToolFactory/Animation-Tutorials/README.md

 ### Fragment Shared Element Transitions

 * exitTransition, enterTransition, returnTransition and reEnterTransitions are null for fragments by default.
-*  🔥🔥 Setting createReturnTransition to false lets this fragment's reenterTransition to wait previous fragment's returnTransition to finish
+*  🔥🔥 Setting allowReturnTransitionOverlap to false lets this fragment's reenterTransition to wait previous fragment's returnTransition to finish
 * add sharedElement to fragments with ```addSharedElement(ivPhoto, ivPhoto.transitionName)```
 and use ```setReorderingAllowed(true)``` to optimize for shared element transition
 * With Navigation Components set shared elements as